 Camellia Avenue Elementary School is a public elementary school in Los Angeles.
 The principal of Camellia Avenue Elementary School is Dora Pimentel Baxter.
-1,032 students go to Camellia Avenue Elementary School and identify as Hispanic; White, non-Hispanic; and Filipino.
-64% of the Camellia Avenue Elementary School students have "limited English proficiency."
-48% of the 1,032 students here get reduced lunch prices.
+1,032 students attend Camellia Avenue Elementary School and identify mostly as Hispanic; White, non-Hispanic; and Filipino.
+64% of the Camellia Avenue Elementary School students are "limited in English proficiency."
+48% of the 1,032 students here have subsidized lunches.
 The student to teacher ratio at Camellia Avenue Elementary School is 19:1.
 Arminta Street Elementary School is one of the nearest elementary schools.

 |Native American or Native Alaskan||0.2%||0.3%|